LauraHBui/Modelling-Crime-Data-2021/docs/09-regression.md

 <br>

-What you see plotted is the point estimates (the circles), the confidence intervals around those estimates (the lines- the longer the line, the less precise the estimate), and the colours represent whether the effect is negative (red) or positive (blue).
+What you see plotted is the point estimates (the circles), the confidence intervals around those estimates (the tiny 'whiskers'- the longer the line, the less precise the estimate), and the colours represent whether the effect is negative (red) or positive (blue).

 There are other packages that also provide similar functionality, like the `dotwhisker` package that you may want to explore.
 (More details [here](https://cran.r-project.org/web/packages/dotwhisker/vignettes/dotwhisker-vignette.html).)